boldare/xsolve-tv-control/README.md

 XSolve TV Control is an application that allows to control multiple TVs on the same time.

 ## Features
-Actions may be executed for one, few or all TV.
+Actions may be executed for one, few or all TVs.
 Currently implemented features:

-- Turning TV On / Off
+- Turning TVs On / Off
 - Volume control
 - Running websites
 - Running Youtube videos